-Income tax expense for the year ended 31 December 2020 mainly resulted from the profits tax incurred by a PRC subsidiary of the Company which is a "high and new technology enterprise" entitled to a preferential tax rate of 15%, and the deferred income tax expenses which was mainly resulted from the decrease in deferred tax assets recognised and the withholding tax provided for the unremitted earnings of a PRC subsidiary of the Company.
+Income tax expense for the year ended 31 December 2021 mainly comprised of the deferred tax expense arisen from the reversal of impairment losses on trade receivables, the profit tax incurred by a PRC subsidiary of the Company which is a "high and new technology enterprise" entitled to a preferential tax rate of 15%, and the withholding tax provided for the dividend declared by a PRC subsidiary of the Company.

-Loss Attributable to Owners of the Company
+Profit/(Loss) Attributable to Owners of the Company

-Loss attributable to owners of the Company amounted to approximately RMB17.2 million for the year ended 31 December 2020 compared with approximately RMB35.1 million for the year ended 31 December 2019.
-The loss for the year was mainly due to the decrease in revenue and gross profit, partially offset by the decrease in distribution costs and administrative expenses as discussed above.
+Profit attributable to owners of the Company amounted to RMB10,663,000 for the year ended 31 December 2021 compared with the loss attributable to owners of the Company of RMB17,244,000 for the year ended 31 December 2020.
+The increase in profit for the year was mainly due to the increase in revenue and gross profit, partially offset by the increase in distribution costs and administrative expenses as discussed above.